Hobby Lobby: Reaction to COVID-19 pandemic

 In late March 2020, as the COVID-19 pandemic swept the globe and state and local administrations were issuing stay-at-home orders, Hobby Lobby announced its stores would remain open.
 The company claimed to be an essential service as they sell fabric and school supplies.
 In a reversal, in April 2020, Hobby Lobby closed all stores and furloughed nearly all employees without pay, announcing that they were "ending emergency leave pay and suspending use of company provided paid time off benefits and vacation."

 Gender non-conforming access to bathrooms at stores

-Trans woman Meggan Sommerville won a unanimous decision in Illinois state appellate court that she has the right to use women's room at work on August 13, 2021.
+Trans woman Meggan Sommerville won a unanimous decision in Illinois state appellate court that she has the right to use women's rooms at work on August 13, 2021.
 She had been an employee there for 22 years, transitioned in July 2010, was written up at work for using the women's room in early 2011 and started pursuing legal remedies in February 2013.
 The decision also allows her to pursue the US$220,000 in damages awarded by the Illinois Human Rights Commission.

+"He Gets Us" campaign

+The Green family has faced criticism for contributing millions to the Servant Foundation, which supports organizations such as the Alliance Defending Freedom and has been linked to campaigns like the "He Gets Us" Super Bowl commercials.
+The Servant Foundation has also been associated with legal efforts that challenge LGBTQ rights and oppose certain healthcare policies, including access to contraception on religious grounds.
+The Southern Poverty Law Center has categorized the Alliance Defending Freedom as a hate group.